TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.25.md

 ---

-DALETH.
-My soul cleaveth unto the dust: Quicken thou me according to thy word.
+My soul is laid low in the dust.
+Revive me according to your word!